Completed Space Science Missions

 LAUNCHED ON: SpaceX Falcon 9; SpX-24

-Results from this study could advance yoghurt production methods and nutritional content on Earth.
-The research is planned as an annual collaboration between Swinburne University and Rhodium Scientific to provide high-quality research opportunities for students in science, engineering, technology, and mathematics fields.
+Results from this study could advance yogurt production methods and improve nutritional content on Earth.
+The research is planned as an annual collaboration between Swinburne University and Rhodium Scientific to provide high-quality research opportunities for students in science, technology, engineering, and mathematics fields.

-• Sponsored by Swinburne University of Technology, ISS National Laboratory, and the Australian Space Agency (ASA) with support from NASA
+Funded by Swinburne University of Technology; Sponsored by ISS National Laboratory with support from NASA

 MISSION TAGS: #ProbioticChallenge #SHINEinSpace #SYSIC2021 #Swinburne #BusinessOfScience

-NASA.GOV: Swinburne Youth Space Innovation Challenge 2021: Microgravity Production of a Probiotic Yoghurt Using Active Bacterial Cultures
+NASA.GOV: Swinburne Youth Space Innovation Challenge 2021: Microgravity Production of a Probiotic Yogurt Using Active Bacterial Cultures

 MISSION OVERVIEW: SpaceX CRS-24 Mission Overview